 New Orleans is the perfect place to ring in the new year.
 Whether you want to grab dinner and turn in for the night early, celebrate at a children’s event during the day, or party all night long, we’ve got something for everyone.
 Here’s how to celebrate New Year’s Eve in New Orleans.

 For the biggest party in the city, head to Jackson Square – the Quarter is packed with festive partygoers eager to countdown the time until the New Year arrives with the Fleur De Lis drop.

 If outdoor celebrations and big crowds are not for you, make a reservation at one of the city’s many fine restaurants and celebrate the evening over delectable meals and of course, lots of bubbly.
 Many restaurants offer special deals or packages for the evening, so make sure you check ahead to ensure the perfect night for you, your loved ones and friends.
 See here for our list of restaurants open for New Year’s Eve.

 If you’re looking for a celebration the whole family can enjoy, there are fun options for kids – and it may even appeal to the young at heart.
-The Louisiana Children’s Museum hosts an annual Countdown to Noon – a festive celebration featuring games, entertainment and a New Year's countdown complete with balloon and confetti drops and a soda-pop toast.
-Festive hats and noisemakers are also included to make the evening an extra-special affair.
+The Louisiana Children’s Museum hosts an annual “Noon Year's Eve” – a festive celebration featuring games, entertainment, and a New Year's countdown complete with balloon and confetti drops and a soda-pop toast.
+Festive hats and noisemakers are also included to make the daytime celebration an extra-special affair.

 Whether your ideal New Year's is spent in fancy cocktail attire, or comfy blue jeans, with all of your closest friends and relatives, or in a crowd full of new faces, the perfect evening awaits you in New Orleans.